What is Virtual Healthcare? A 2023 Guide For Healthcare Providers and Entrepreneurs

 It refers to virtual or telephonic visits between patients and physicians without being physically available to each other.

-In other words, it is the delivery of healthcare services using chat, video calls and voice calls options - remotely and rapidly to the patients.
+In other words, it is the delivery of healthcare services using chat, video calls, and voice call options - remotely and rapidly to the patients.

 The three most essential reasons virtual delivery of care emerged separately from communication solutions like WhatsApp & Skype are,